 - AutoEurope: I can often find deals here for car rentals in Europe.

 Booking a Rental Car in Italy

-These days, it’s really easy to book a rental car in Italy before you arrive in the country.
+Nowadays, booking a rental car in Italy is easy before you arrive in the country.
 We think the benefits of doing this are huge.
 Not only are you ‘guaranteed’ the vehicle you’ve opted for, reducing stress levels, but you’ll be charged less for renting that same vehicle simply because you’ve pre-booked.
 Walking up and trying to book a car is one of the worst things you can do for your wallet.

 Where to Pick Up Your Rental Car in Italy

 If you’re flying straight into Italy on a direct flight rather than crossing in from a neighboring country, it may be easiest to grab your car at the airport.
 Rome Leonardo da Vinci-Fiumicino and Milan Malpensa have good rental car facilities, with all the main companies represented.

 This is the best place to pick up your vehicle because it saves you the time and expense of getting into the city center without your own transport (and probably some heavy luggage too).
 Even if there is an airport surcharge from the rental agency, renting from there can still be worth it.